Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 READ MORE: Best Places for Autumn in South Korea

 This city is on the opposite side of Jeju City, the south part of the island.
 It feels like it’s a smaller version of Jeju City, but many things make Seogwipo charming.
-Here, you will see the amazing Cheonjiyeon Waterfall, Jeongbang Waterfall, Sojeongbang Waterfall, and Soesokkak which is a popular spot for kayaking.
+Here, you can see the amazing Cheonjiyeon Waterfall, Jeongbang Waterfall, Sojeongbang Waterfall, and Soesokkak which is a popular spot for kayaking.

 There is a small park nearby and a little convenience store for basic items you will indeed.
 Aside from that, there is an in-house restaurant and a cafe to keep your stomach satisfied and your energy ready for an adventure.